mayank160903/volteo-assessment-mayank/README.md

-# React + Vite

-This application is my submission for the assigned Volteo Assessment.
+# This application is my submission for the assigned Volteo Assessment.

 -Technologies used : Vite + React, Tailwind CSS, GitHub and Vercel.